 Here's the thing: acupuncture, herbal remedies, and even traditional talk therapy don't always work for every single case.
 This is also true for hypnotherapy.
 However, this doesn’t mean that it is ineffective - in fact, the latest studies on hypnotherapy show that most people report at least marginal improvements.

 If family or friends say that hypnotherapy didn’t work for him, that could just mean that this particular remedy was not right for them or that they weren’t in the right frame of mind at the time.

 It doesn't necessarily mean that you won't have a successful session and get to the bottom of your smoking addiction.

 Since hypnotherapy has had its ups and downs over the years with skeptics and success stories, the only way to know if it's right for you is to give it a try.

 The key thing is that you shouldn't go into a session believing it won't help.
-You have to hold on to some hope that it will work for it to actually have a fighting chance.
+As we’ll discuss in the next section, research on hypnotherapy indicates that your success rate has a lot to do with your frame of mind.
+So, you have to hold on to some hope that it will work for it to actually have a fighting chance.

 The Right Frame Of Mind

 You've got to believe in something for it to work, and this is especially true for hypnotherapy.

 If you don't feel in your heart of hearts that it's effective and you worry that it won't ever do the job, it's a fruitless endeavor to even try.

 That's because hypnotherapy is all mental!
 If you don't believe in it, you will subconsciously block anyone - even a trained hypnotherapist - from entering into that part of your brain where the bad habit needs to be erased.